CU-ESIIL/OLC_hackathon_groupC/docs/index.md

 | ... | ... | ... | ... | ... |

-!!! warning "Public data is a boundary, not blanket permission"
-    This Hackathon uses public datasets so teams can focus on environmental data science, building, interpretation, and communication during a short event.
-Public availability does not mean the data represent every relevant perspective or authorize every interpretation or use.

-    **Accessible ≠ interpretable ≠ actionable**

-    - **Accessible:** Can we obtain and analyze the data?
-    - **Interpretable:** What claims can the observations support?
-    - **Actionable:** Is there enough evidence, context, relationship, review, and authority for a real decision?

 !!! question "Sovereignty checkpoint 2 — What does the evidence represent?"
     Does its spatial and temporal scale match the question?
 What is missing?
 Who collected and transformed it?
 Could someone with different knowledge of the place interpret it differently?
 Should the evidence change the question?